The Guide to Nelson for Families© George Guille - www.nelsontasman.nz

 Family Adventure Activities

-Between the Abel Tasman, Kahurangi and Nelson Lakes National Parks, as well as in the city, Nelson offers an amazing array of outdoor adventures for families.
 But first, let’s talk about Nelson’s all-family adventure park to experience some of that New Zealand adrenaline: Cable Bay Adventure Park!
-One of the highlights of the adventure park is the Skywire Experience, suitable for kids over the height limit of 1.2m (3.9ft), which is a four-seater flying fox and the longest in the world!
-Kids can also learn how to shoot a longbow at Archery Park.
+One of the highlights of the adventure park is the “Skywire Experience“, suitable for kids over the height limit of 1.2 m (3.9 ft), which is a four-seater flying fox and the longest in the world!
+Kids can also learn how to shoot a longbow at “Archery Park“.
 Feeding the eels, doing family-friendly walks and the toy box at the cafe are other ways to entertain the little ones.
-Find out more about Cable Bay Adventure Park on Viator and Tripadvisor.

-In the Abel Tasman National Park, experience a perfect blend of coastal scenery and culture with Waka Abel Tasman.
+In the Abel Tasman National Park, experience a perfect mix of coastal scenery and culture with Waka Abel Tasman.
 Enjoy a down-to-earth way of exploring Abel Tasman and the iconic Split Apple Rock.
-You and your family (suitable for ages two and above) will learn paddle commands, Maori traditions, a waka (canoe) salute in the Maori language and more.
+You and your family (suitable for ages two and above) will learn paddle commands, Māori traditions, a waka (canoe) salute in the Māori language and more.
 The tour takes place in the morning, lasting about three hours, so you’ll be back in time for lunch.
-Find out more about Waka Abel Tasman on Viator and Tripadvisor.

-For a family-friendly outdoor attraction in the city, visit Founders Park – a historical themed village with established artisans and gardens.
-Ride the Nelson Railway, see inside a Bristol Freighter plane, visit the historical exhibitions between the fire station and the cycle museum, pick up a cookie from the bakery and dine at the Founders Cafe.
+For a family-friendly outdoor attraction in the city, visit Founders Park, a historical themed village with established artisans and gardens.
+Ride the Nelson Railway, see inside a Bristol Freighter plane, visit the historical exhibitions between the fire station and the cycle museum, pick up a cookie from the bakery and dine at the Founders Café.

 For more outdoor adventures, like cycling to Rabbit Island or visiting a bird sanctuary, check out the 10 Things to Do in Nelson with Kids.